Chris Fletcher ’11

 A student automatically keeps their merit-based tuition scholarship as long as they remain in good academic standing and abide by university policies, including the University Code of Student Conduct and our academic policies and procedures.
 There are no GPA or class rank requirements.
 Northeastern University School of Law firmly believes that students work best, and learn best, in a cooperative and collaborative community environment.
 As such, we neither rank our students nor calculate a GPA for them.

 By paying your enrollment deposit, you are accepting your merit scholarship award.
-There is no additional action you need to take.
+There is no additional action you must take.

 We do not negotiate merit scholarship awards.
 The School of Law reviews every application in detail, and merit-based scholarships are awarded to students based on their individual applications.
 It is our policy to be fully upfront with our merit scholarship offers.
 With such a deep and talented applicant pool, we are required to make some very difficult decisions about the limited merit aid we are able to award, and, unfortunately, not every admitted student receives a merit scholarship due to the competitive nature of our pool.
 We are therefore unable to provide additional merit scholarships after admission.
 All students are strongly encouraged to visit our Financial Aid webpage to learn more about need-based aid, loans and grants.
 Additionally, all admitted students are invited to make an appointment to speak with our Financial Aid staff to discuss funding their legal education.